Suraj-coder-ux/EE1030-2025-Project-Submissions/ee25btech11056/SoftwareAssignment/codes/README_code.md

 - gcc image_colored_svd.c -o image_colored_svd -lm (for both greyscale and color images)
 - ./image_colored_svd

-Also,download the "stb_image.h" and "stb_image_write.h" library files from the c_libs folder.
+Also,download the "stb_image.h" and "stb_image_write.h" library files from the "c_libs" folder.

 # To run the python code type the following command :